VCOliver/Bash-customizations/README.md

 1. **Clone or Create the `.bash_mods` Directory**

+   The `..bash_mods` directory must be created in your home directory, otherwise you must change the variable MODS that indicate where the repo shell files are.
-   If you have cloned this repository, run:
+   If you have not yet cloned this repository, run:
    ```bash
    git clone https://github.com/yourusername/yourrepository.git ~/.bash_mods
    ```